pnayak1501/e-voting-system-using-blockchain/README.md

 # e-voting-system-using-blockchain
-A e-voting system desinged using ethereum blockchain and javascript
+An e-voting system desinged using ethereum blockchain and javascript

 # SCREENSHOTS
 ![](screenshots/p1.png)